steveshogren/hugo-blog/content/post/self-organizing-teams.md

 Our team has recently been recognized as producing the most business value with the highest quality across our +700 person software company.
 Our CEO and SVP of Product have highlighted our recent accolades.
-I am certain this was only possible because of the effectiveness of self-organization and the intrinsic motivation of our staff.
+I am certain this was only possible because of the intrinsic motivation of our staff caused by self-organization.

 > We actively develop in a 10 year old codebase sized at ~460KLOC per developer

-When deciding on working agreements, the team voted on strict pair-programming, frequent pair switches
+When deciding on working agreements, the original team voted on strict pair-programming, frequent pair switches
 ([promiscuous pairing](http://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf)),
 and test-driven development.
 Each subsequent iteration of the team has continued to vote for these agreements.
 We believe that it is one of the easiest ways to